-- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - When using dnssec-policy, there is no need to set the auto-dnssec and inline-signing options for a zone.
-The zone's policy statement implicitly does this.
+- The dnssec-policy statement in the named configuration file describes all aspects of the DNSSEC policy, including the signing. - The dnssec-policy statement requires to zone to use dynamic DNS, or that inline-signing is enabled.

 Manual Signing

 Manual signing of a zone was the first method of signing introduced into BIND and offers, as the name suggests, no automation.
 The user must handle everything: create the keys, sign the zone file with them, load the signed zone, periodically re-sign the zone, and manage key rolls, including interaction with the parent.
 A user certainly can do all this, but why not use one of the automated methods?
 Nevertheless, it may be useful for test purposes, so we cover it briefly here.